LaSalle Vipers: The Vipers

-2009-10 Championship Season
+2009–10 championship season

-After a bit of a rebuilding year in 2008-09 to readjust after moving, the LaSalle Vipers showed themselves to be one of the top teams in the GOJHL during the first half of 2009-10.
+After a bit of a rebuilding year in 2008–09 to readjust after moving, the LaSalle Vipers showed themselves to be one of the top teams in the GOJHL during the first half of 2009-10.
 A mid-season slump put the Vipers near the basement of the Western Conference, but by the end of the season the Vipers had come together and reached the 5th seed of the conference with 30 wins.
 In the Western quarter-final, the Vipers defeated the fourth seeded St. Marys Lincolns 4-games-to-1.
 In the semi-final, the Vipers drew third seed and rival Chatham Maroons.
 A hard fought battle occurred, with the Vipers winning 4-games-to-2.
 In an upset, the seventh seeded St. Thomas Stars defeated the first place London Nationals, setting up an unlikely final between the fifth and seventh seeds of the conference.
 The Vipers would defeat the Stars 4-games-to-2 to take their second Western Championship in three years.
 The Vipers then moved on to the Sutherland Cup round robin semi-final with the first seed of the Mid-Western Conference Brantford Eagles and the second seed of the Golden Horseshoe Conference Stoney Creek Warriors.
 All three teams had appeared in the Sutherland Cup finals in the previous two seasons.
-LaSalle took the round robin with a 3-1 record, second was Brantford with a 2-2 record, and third was Stoney Creek, 1-3 and eliminated.
+LaSalle took the round robin with a 3–1 record, second was Brantford with a 2–2 record, and third was Stoney Creek, 1-3 and eliminated.
 The final was the battle of the 2008 and 2009 Sutherland Cup champions.
 The Vipers took an early 3-games-to-none lead in the series.
 Brantford took Game 4.
 LaSalle played Game 5 at home and took it in double overtime on a goal by DJ Turner.

 2010

 The LaSalle Vipers were invited by Hockey Canada and the Ontario Hockey Association to represent Canada in a pair of exhibition games in Mexico City, Mexico against the Mexico Under-20 World Junior Team.
-The first game, on December 16, 2010, saw the Vipers win 9-2.
+The first game, on December 16, 2010, saw the Vipers win 9–2.
 Billed as "Canada Night" by Mexico's Ice Hockey Federation, the Vipers' win was nationally televised across Mexico.
 A second game was to be played, but was cancelled due to poor ice conditions.